meower-community/.github/profile/readme.md

 Looking to bring your Meower bot or library to our org?
 Contact [@showierdata9978](https://github.com/showierdata9978)!

+## General rules for this org

+1. Anything in this org HAS TO BE A MEOWERBOT.
+OR MEOWERBOT LIB.
+Otherwise it will be deleted, unless you have explicit permision from @showierdata9978
+2. All rules have 48h to be fixed and published

 ## Rules For bots in this ORG

 1. Nothing in home, except a join command for its GC, and a reminder for ppl.
    This is bypassed if your bot has an approval to be in home by a person on the Council

-2. Anything in this org HAS TO BE A MEOWERBOT.
-OR MEOWERBOT LIB.
-Otherwise it will be deleted, unless you have explicit permision from @showierdata9978
-   <br> it WILL Get deleted after 24h after an issue is posted about it.

-3. Bots should be compliant with the @ mentions rule.
+3. Bots should be compliant with the @ mentions rule. (@{username} {command} {args})

+## Rules for bot libs

+1. Must allow bot to be complient with the @ mentions rule.
+But allow the user to change the prefix (in the case of Webhooks @HookMod)
+2. Must support all offical bridges (Discord, Revolower, revolt (Revolower Unstable))
+3. Should expose Websocket object to all users PUBLICLY.

+These rules will be inforced by @showierdata9978, and the Council of Meowers.